-Give a child a voice.
+Give a child like Jasmine a voice.
 A Court Appointed Special Advocate, or CASA Volunteer, is a trained volunteer who advocates on behalf of the best interest of a child in the foster care system.
 Once you have attended a Snapshot, training begins in the ProKids CASA University.
-Classes are rotated through the year, including evening and Saturday sessions.
+Classes are rotated through the year, including evening sessions.

 Take the first step and sign up for a Snapshot.
 During a one-hour informational session, you will learn more about our mission, the incredible children we serve, and the many ways you can make a difference in a child’s life.